-The nightjar’s visual field is excellent because of how their eyes are situated on either side of their head.
+The nightjar’s visual field is excellent because their eyes are on either side of their head.
 The nightjar’s vision is sharp, and their eyes are ideally suited for low light but are not so good in daylight.

 The nightjar will sometimes eat its prey on the fly.
-Sometimes when snatching bigger insects such as grasshoppers or large beetles, they will take them back to their perch where they may break them up before eating, although they may swallow them whole.
+Sometimes when snatching more enormous insects such as grasshoppers or giant beetles, they will take them back to their perch, where they may break them up before eating, although they may swallow them whole.

 How Does Weather Affect The Nightjar Hunting?